vertica/VerticaPy/docs/source/examples_business_football.rst

 Football
 =========

-In this example, we use the 'football' dataset to predict the outcomes of games between various teams.
+In this example, we use the ``football`` dataset to predict the outcomes of games between various teams.
 You can download the Jupyter Notebook of the study `here <https://github.com/vertica/VerticaPy/blob/master/examples/understand/business/football/football.ipynb>`_ and the dataset `here <https://github.com/vertica/VerticaPy/blob/master/examples/business/football/games.csv>`_.

 - **date:** Date of the game.
 - **home_team:** Home Team.